Richard Chelimo: Athletics career

 Chelimo's first international success was in the junior section of the 1990 world cross country championship in Aix-les-Bains, France, where he took silver.
 Though Chelimo received little attention due to the Kenyan domination of the event, their team won 10 successive junior titles.

 However, it was not long before the athletic community took notice of Chelimo's talent.
 Later that year he won the gold medal in the 10,000 m at the world junior championships in Plovdiv, Bulgaria.
 Chelimo won the race by 12 seconds from his own brother, Kirui, who was only 15 at the time.

 Chelimo was selected in the Kenyan senior squad for the 10,000 m at the 1991 world championships, which took place in Tokyo.
 As Kenya's second runner he was assigned the task of being pacemaker to Moses Tanui.
 He was successful in dragging Tanui clear of his main rival, Morocco's Khalid Skah, and on the final lap he allowed Tanui to sprint clear to take the gold medal.

 The following year, at the Olympics, Chelimo met Skah again.
 With three laps remaining in the 10,000 m final the two athletes were clear and battling for the gold medal.
 At this point the pair came to lap another Moroccan athlete, Hammou Boutayeb, who stayed with the leaders even after being lapped.
 The rules state that a lapped runner cannot "assist" another runner but, although Boutayeb's actions were interpreted as unsportsmanlike by the crowd, it was not certain that there was any collusion, that Skah gained any advantage or that Chelimo was disadvantaged.
 Regardless, these events incensed the Spanish crowd, and the Swedish track judge Carl-Gustav Tollemar attempted to interfere with Boutayeb's run.

 During the final 150 m Skah sprinted away from Chelimo to win the race, and was temporarily disqualified, making Chelimo the temporary Olympic champion.
 However, the Moroccans appealed against the disqualification and Skah was reinstated the next morning because the rule under which he was disqualified did not define a penalty.

 In 1993 Chelimo broke the world junior and senior 10,000 m world record, in a time of 27:07.91 minutes, in Stockholm.
 He was to hold the senior world record for only five days before it was broken again by his compatriot Yobes Ondieki.
-He held the junior record for over 11 years before it was broken by Ugandan Boniface Kiprop Toroitich at a Golden League meeting on 3 September 2004, in a time of 27 min 04.00 s.
+He held the junior record for over 11 years before it was broken by Uganda Boniface Kiprop Toroitich at a Golden League meeting on 3 September 2004, in a time of 27 min 04.00 s.

 At the 1993 world championships in Stuttgart, Germany, Chelimo once again failed to win gold at a major championships.
 He managed only third place as he could not match the pace of Tanui and, a new star from Ethiopia, Haile Gebrselassie.
 This was another controversial race as Tanui lost a shoe after Gebreselassie stepped on his heel; the Ethiopian went on to win the race.